awslabs/ec2-spot-workshops/content/amazon-ec2-spot-cicd-workshop/jenkins-asg/pipeline.md

 3. Copy the value associated with the **GameOfLifeDNSName** key into the address bar of a new browser tab and append the **/gameoflife** suffix before hitting the Enter key.

 Once you've verified that that the Game of Life web application loads, return to Jenkins and click on the **Test** pipeline stage and click on **Proceed** to get the pipeline to process the Terminate stage.
 After this final stage has executed, go back to the CloudFormation console to verify that the GameOfLife stack is being deleted.

-## PROCEED TO LAB 3
-Once your test environment has been terminated, you may proceed with [Lab 3](/amazon-ec2-spot-cicd-workshop/lab3.html).